verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

 #### Prerequisites

-You need to ensure the following before using OCI DNS with Verrazzano:
+The following prerequisites must be met before using OCI DNS with Verrazzano:

+* You must have control of a DNS domain.
+* You must have an OCI DNS Service Zone that is configured to manage records for that domain.

-* A DNS zone is a distinct portion of a domain namespace.
-Therefore, ensure that the zone is appropriately associated with a parent domain.
+  A DNS Service Zone is a distinct portion of a domain namespace.
+You must ensure that the zone is appropriately associated with a parent domain.
   For example, an appropriate zone name for parent domain `mydomain.com` domain is `us.mydomain.com`.
-* Create a public OCI DNS zone using the OCI CLI or the OCI Console.

   To create an OCI DNS zone using the OCI CLI:
   ```
   $ oci dns zone create \